Cooking Guide

 Plate & Sauce

-Spread garlic yogurt sauce on the plate.
-Arrange dumplings on top.
-Pour tomato sauce over the dumplings.
+Arrange dumplings on the plate.
+Pour tomato sauce over the dumplings, then pour garlic yogurt on top.
 Finish with dried mint.

 Plated mantu dumplings